concur/developer.concur.com/src/api-reference/travel-receipts/getting-started.markdown

 ## <a name="auth"></a>Authentication
 Partners must obtain an [access token from the Authentication API](/api-reference/authentication/getting-started.html).

 The partner's `access_token` from the Authentication API response should then be used in the `Authorization` header of the Travel Receipts API calls.

+Note: A token needs to be fetched for each datacenter, you cannot use the same token for US and EMEA.

 Examples: